By Your Own Name

 Beware the Egos

-Way back some mumblety-mumble years ago in my misspent youth.
+UPDATEDWay back some mumblety-mumble years ago in my misspent youth.
 I was a comic book fan.

-Star Wars, the “hero’s journey” hadn’t entered the popular mindset.
+My parents Did Not Approve, especially since I was reading, well, almost anything I could get my hands on.
+They thought comics were beneath me.
+Since this was a little before Star Wars, the “hero’s journey” hadn’t entered the popular mindset.
 I could talk about the REALLY Important Mythological Stuff happening, but since I hadn’t read Joseph Campbell I didn’t really have all the ideas and words ready.

 I read the straight forward hero types (I really liked Spiderman and the Fantastic Four), but I had an even more secret guilty pleasure.
 One that I only indulged occasionally.
 You see, I liked Doctor Strange.
 He was written inconsistently, that made him confusing.
 Usually he would summon power from some fictional deity.
 But every once in a while he’d throw in something like “I, Doctor Strange, command it!”
 In the stories his name was a Power to be reckoned with.
 It was only later that I understood that it was because of his long history and how he had touched the primal powers of the Marvel Universe.